Chlamydia treatment

 -

-Chlamydia treatment is highly effective and cures around 96% of chlamydia infections when taken correctly.
-Most people would not need to have any further tests as long as their symptoms have cleared up.
-If you do want to take a test to be sure, you should wait for 6 weeks after you finish your treatment to test again, because the test can stay positive for this amount of time.
+Chlamydia treatment is highly effective and cures around 95% of chlamydia infections when taken correctly.
+You usually do not need to be retested, unless you still have symptoms after finishing your treatment.
+If you want to take another test to be sure, wait for 6 weeks after you finish your treatment, because the test can stay positive for this amount of time.

-However, reinfection with chlamydia is common, especially for people under the age of 25.
-Because of this, it is recommended that anyone under the age of 25 who tests positive for chlamydia has a repeat test 3 to 6 months after finishing treatment.
+Reinfection with chlamydia is common, especially for people under the age of 25.
+Because of this, it’s recommended that anyone under the age of 25 who tests positive for chlamydia has a repeat test 3 to 6 months after finishing treatment.

 -